Unfair dismissal in Australia: History

 The ability for an individual to seek relief from unfair dismissal was first established in a statutory scheme in South Australia in 1972, followed thereafter by Western Australia, Queensland, New South Wales and Victoria in the early 1990s.

 Protection from unfair dismissal at the Commonwealth level was enhanced in 1984 by the Commonwealth Conciliation and Arbitration Commission with its ruling in the Termination, Change and Redundancy Case, that awards should contain a provision that dismissal "shall not be harsh, unjust or unreasonable" and subsequent awards following it were upheld by the High Court of Australia.
 The Parliament of Australia later extended the reach of protection from unfair dismissal with the passage of the Industrial Relations Reform Act 1993, which relied upon the external affairs power and the ILO Termination of Employment Convention, 1982.
+The succeeding Howard government introduced Workplace Relations Act 1996, known as the Reith reforms, followed by the more controversial WorkChoices legislation in 2006, which was seen as a substantial backsliding of employee rights and was abolished by the Rudd government's Fair Work Act in 2009.